input-output-hk/io-sim/CONTRIBUTING.md

 # Code Style

-Please follow local style.
+Please follow the local style.
 For a more detailed style guide see [link](https://github.com/input-output-hk/ouroboros-network/blob/master/docs/StyleGuide.md).

 # Pull Requests

 Each commit shall be small and preferably address one thing at a time.
-Well organised & documented commits make it much easier for the maintainers to review them.
+Well-organised & documented commits make it much easier for the maintainers to review them.
 Hacking sessions are great, but please take your time to organise your work, this usually improves the quality too!